benton/cloud_cost_tracker/README.md

       :pool => 6    # reserve at least one connection per tracked account })

-3) Track all accounts loaded from a YAML file (or the Hash equivalent):
+3) Track all accounts loaded from a YAML file.

-    tracker = CloudCostTracker::Tracker.new(YAML::load(File.read 'accounts.yml'))
-    tracker.start

-  (For the accounts file format, see the example below
+  (For the accounts file format, see the example below,
-    or the included file `config/accounts.yml.example`.)
+    or the included file `config/accounts.example.yml`.)

+    tracker = CloudCostTracker::Tracker.new(
+      YAML::load(File.read 'accounts.yml'), :logger => Logger.new(STDOUT)
+    ).start

 The tracker will run asynchronously, with one thread per account.
-Initialize it with a `:logger => [Ruby Logger]` option to watch its progress.
-  (see {CloudCostTracker::Tracker#initialize})

-You can now query the database at any time, from any application.
-The data model is very simple: one table for BillingRecords, and one for BillingCodes, related many-to-many.
+Once the first account has been polled, and its resources coded, {CloudCostTracker::Billing::BillingRecord}s will be generated for each billable resource, and available through ActiveRecord.

 ----------------
 Usage [from the command line]
 ----------------
-1) First, generate an ActiveRecord-style database configuration file.
+1) First, generate an ActiveRecord/Rails-style database configuration file.
-   Here are the contents of a sample `database.yml`:

-     adapter:   mysql2
-     database:  cloud_cost_tracker
-     username:  root
-     pool:      10  # reserve at least one connection per tracked account
+  (see {file:config/database.example.yml})

-  If necessary, create the database to contain the data.
+2) Create the database to contain the data (if not using sqlite3).
    The necessary tables will be created / updated by an ActiveRecord Migration.

-2) Generate a YAML file containing your Fog accounts and their credentials:
+3) Generate a YAML file containing your Fog accounts and their credentials:
-   Here are the contents of a sample `accounts.yml`:
+   Here are the contents of the example file: `config/accounts.example.yml`:

      AWS EC2 production account:   # The account name - can be anything
        :provider: AWS      # This is the Fog provider Module